okeeffed/cheat-sheets/SSH-Intro.md

 cat ~/.ssh/id_rsa.pub | ssh username@remote_host "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"
 ```

+__Note:__ You may also need to include the -i <yourkey.pem> flat in the ssh command to gain access for this.

 ***

 ### SSH-8: Manually copy your Public SSH Key to a Server